 |There is always one primary key in a table.||Multiple Foreign keys are allowed in a single table.|

-Create Primary Key using CREATE TABLE
+Create Primary Key Using CREATE TABLE SQL Query

 First, create a Table Students with the following Query which creates the primary key on ID field.